clinstone/Capstone/final-proposal.md

 **6. What are your data sources?
 What is the size of your dataset, and what is your storage format?**

 The [MIMIC-III (Medical Information Mart for Intensive Care) Clinical Database](https://mimic.physionet.org/) developed by the MIT Lab for Computational Physiology.
 It is a large collection of de-identified electronic medical records for over 40,00 patients admitted to the Beth Israel Deaconess Medical Center in Boston, MA, USA between 2001 and 2012.
 The database consists of 26 comma-separated-value (CSV) files.
 The total size of the uncompressed files is 47GB.
 All tables combined there are 534 columns and 728,556,685 rows.
+I had to complete an online course and submit an official application requesting access to the database.

 **7. What are potential problems with your capstone, and what have you done to mitigate these problems?**